 - Define an evaluation function.
 The function must take a model as

 its first argument and return a

 def eval_fn(model, dataloader): top1 = AverageMeter('Acc@1', ':6.2f') model.eval() with torch.no_grad(): for i, (images, targets) in enumerate(dataloader): images = images.cuda() targets = targets.cuda() outputs = model(images) acc1, _ = accuracy(outputs, targets, topk=(1, 5)) top1.update(acc1, images.size(0)) return top1.avg

 - Run model analysis and get a pruned

 runner.ana(eval_fn, args=(val_loader,)) model = pruning_runner.prune(removal_ratio=0.2)

-The model analysis only needs to be done once.
-You can prune the model iteratively without re-running analysis because only one pruned model is generated for a specific pruning ratio.
-The subnetwork obtained by pruning cannot be very good because an approximate algorithm generates this unique pruned model according to the analysis result.
+Run analysis only once for the same model.
+You can prune the model iteratively without re-running analysis because there is only one pruned model generated for a specific pruning ratio.
+The subnetwork obtained by pruning may not be very good because an approximate algorithm is used to generate this unique pruned model according to the analysis result.
 The one-step pruning method can generate a better subnetwork.

-The method includes two stages: adaptive-BN-based search for pruning strategy and pruned model generation.
-After searching, a file named .vai/xxx.search is generated to store the search result (pruning strategies and corresponding evaluation scores).
-You can get the final pruned model in one step.
+The method also include two stages: adaptive-BN-based searching for pruning strategy and pruned model generation.
+After searching, a file named .vai/xxx.search is generated in which the search result (pruning strategies and corresponding evaluation scores) is stored.
+You can get the final pruned model in one-step.

-candidate subnetworks satisfying the sparsity requirement to be identified.
+candidate subnetworks satisfying the sparsity requirement to be searched.
 The best

 subnetwork can be selected from these candidates.
 The higher the value, the longer